 No changes have been made during the past year in annual reports to medical schools.
 The two reports that keep medical schools informed of their status in the competition for medical applicants are currently in preparation and should be ready for distribution by the first of November.
 Other reports issued during the past year include: Undergraduate Origins Reports numbers 6 and 7, September 11 and November 4, 1957, respectively; Applicant Check List, December 10, 1957; Applicant Acceptance Lists, January 24, February 21, March 21, April 18, May 16 and June 13, 1958; Summer Session Bulletin, April 8, 1958; Medical College Admission Test mean scores of applicants to individual medical schools, November 26, 1957, and June 5, 1958.
 The bibliography of studies on medical student selection and evaluation and the vocational guidance reading list on careers in medicine and the health professions are being maintained.
 It has been suggested that publication of acceptance lists be started earlier in the applicant year.
-The suggestion will be considered at the Committee's fall meet-
+The suggestion will be considered at the Committee's fall meeting.

 The undergraduate college report program has continued unchanged during the past year.
 Individual reports on the accomplishment of former students who entered medical schools in 1953 were sent to undergraduate colleges on June 3, 1958.
 A second report, showing the fate of 1956 applicants to medical schools and the first-year accomplishment of those who gained admission, was also issued on June 3.
-MCAT score distributions are now issued only in alternate years; the next report will be issued in spring 1959 and will cover students tested during the four-year period 1955 through 1958, to the advisability of mid-summer publication even though some schools can only supply tentative information by the press deadline.
-This new edition adds two pages of new information for applicants, based on the questions they ask most frequently in the large volume of correspondence handled by the research office.
-The American University of Beirut School of Medicine is listed for the first time, and many schools have rewritten parts of their descriptive material to include notes on educational philosophy and special programs.
-Direct-mail promotion of the Admission Book has proved consistently effective, and future plans include expansion of these efforts with some attention to joint marketing with other research office publications in the field of student evaluation, e.g., the 1956 and 1957 institute reports and the 1957 continuing group report.
+MCAT score distributions are now issued only in alternate years; the next report will be issued in spring 1959 and will cover students tested during the four-year period 1955 through 1958.